Operator Capability Levels

 1, the operator manages

-instances -1 replicas, including high
+instances -1 replicas, including High

-availability through automated failover and rolling updates through
+Availability (HA) through automated failover and rolling updates through

 The operator is designed to manage a PostgreSQL cluster with a single